ismailkasan/countries-phone/README.md

 ![alt text](https://github.com/ismailkasan/countries-phone/blob/master/projects/ng-countries-phone/assets/countries-phone.png?raw=true)
 ## Attributes

-You can customize component with our own css classes and you can give some configration.
+You can customize component with your own css classes and you can give some configration.
 There are some details in the below tables.

 | Attribute                  |    Description   |
 | :---                       |    :----:        |